Mantra: Etymology and origins

+Due to the linguistic and functional similarities, they must go back to the common Indo-Iranian period, commonly dated to around 2000 BCE.

-Scholars consider the use of mantras to have begun before 1000 BC.
+Scholars consider the use of mantras to have begun in India before 1000 BC.
 By the middle Vedic period (1000 BC to 500 BC) – claims Frits Staal – mantras in Hinduism had developed into a blend of art and science.

 The Chinese translation is 真言 (zhenyan, true words), the Japanese on'yomi reading of the Chinese being shingon (which is also used as the proper name for the Shingon sect).
 According to Alex Wayman and Ryujun Tajima, "Zhenyan" (or "Shingon") means "true speech", has the sense of "an exact mantra which reveals the truth of the dharmas", and is the path of mantras.

 According to Bernfried Schlerath, the concept of sātyas mantras is found in Indo-Iranian Yasna 31.6 and the Rigveda, where it is considered structured thought in conformity with the reality or poetic (religious) formulas associated with inherent fulfillment.

 Definition

-There is no generally accepted definition of mantra.